binarypatrick/binarypatrick.github.io/_posts/2021-03-23-outlook-spam-rule.md

 ---
 layout: post
-title: 'Creating a super Outlook SPAM Rule'
+title: "Creating a super Outlook SPAM Rule"
 date: 2021-03-23 22:40:00 -0500
-category: 'General'
+category: "General"
-tags: ['outlook', 'spam']
+tags: ["outlook", "spam"]
 ---

 After signing up for several virtual conferences in 2020, I noticed my work inbox was becoming inundated with junk email.
 Now this being my work email, I don't use it for any personal correspondence, and frankly never respond to anyone outside of my work's domain.
 Using Outlook online's email rules, I was able to eliminate all SPAM from my inbox in one easy move.